13th Annual An Evening to Remember

 Poetry Slam in the Park and Candlelight Vigil

-Payne County Youth Services will host the first PCYS Poetry Slam in the Park and National Runaway and Homeless Prevention Candlelight Vigil on Tuesday, November 17th from 7:00 to 8:00 p.m. at Couch Park in Stillwater.
+Payne County Youth Services will be hosting the PCYS Poetry Slam in the Park and National Runaway and Homeless Prevention Candlelight Vigil on Tuesday, November 17th from 7:00 to 8:00 p.m. at Couch Park in Stillwater.
 Slam is a forum for sharing poetry that allows participants the excitement of friendly competition while sharing their art and ideas with a live audience.

 PCYS will present a traditional format for the slam in which performances are limited to three minutes each, performers present only their original work, and five random audience members are selected to score each presentation.
 The winner of the PCYS Poetry Slam in the Park will have the honor and privilege to MC the next slam.

 To reserve a spot on stage, email firstname.lastname@example.org or call 405.377.3380.
 Walk-ups are welcome as time permits.
 Details and official rules can be found on the Facebook event page or by calling the office.
 This event will follow all local and CDC guidelines and will be live-streaming on Facebook

 Voices of Today Art Contest

 Deadline extended to February 1, 2021

 PCYS is excited to announce our 13th Annual Voices of Today Art, Poetry, and Photography contest.
 Any 6th-12th grader in Payne County may participate.

 Please note, there are additional options for turning in work this year since some schools may be closed or providing class time virtually.

 Contact Kim at email@example.com with any questions or comments.